 Crossing the axis of action, 2

-the shots are so close to the characters that it is difficult to determine what we see.
+Crossing the axis of action, 3the shots are so close to the characters that it is difficult to determine what we see.
 Having drawn attention to these stylistic features, I believe I have made a point.
 Regardless of its otherwise classical dramaturgy, a few 'flaws' and especially the radically different cinematography and editing make The Celebration a highly unconventional theatrical feature film.
 This only goes to show that film makers constantly are able to renew film language and that there is no contradiction between a dramaturgically classic story and an innovative style.
 In The Celebration an elaborate version of televisual docu soap aesthetics functions to authenticate the classic story of the family drama.

 Bibliography

-Field, Syd.
+to the top of the page Field, Syd.
 The Screenwriter's Workbook.
 New York: Dell Trade, 1984.

 Jensen, Bo Green.
 "Det store kvantespring.
 Et portræt af Thomas Vinterberg."
 In: Vinterberg, Thomas.
 Festen.
 København: Per Kofod, 1998.